table of contents

 It prefers hedgerows, copses, scrubs, woodland edges, riverbanks, and lakeshores.
 Native to Britain, Ireland, Europe, Russia-Asia; extending even into Arctic regions; naturalised in America.

 Fruit.
 Best picked after a frost but freezing will achieve the same thing as it breaks the cell walls and sweetens the fruit.

 A deciduous shrub, flowering in midsummer with fruits appearing in late summer.

 Food Uses of Guelder Rose

-For example, in Russia, the fruits were eaten fresh, added to porridge, baked, made into jams, jellies, marmalades, pastes, mousse, pie fillings, vinegar and condiments.
+The fruits have been eaten in traditional dishes in parts of Europe and in Russia.
+In Russia, the fruits were eaten fresh, added to porridge, baked, made into jams, jellies, marmalades, pastes, mousse, pie fillings, vinegar and condiments.